 We see ourselves as a challenger in the PR space.
 Quietly punching above our weight, doing things our way to succeed in a very established market.
 We are also recruiting some of the best people in the sector who like the excitement and opportunities for growth that an independently owned agency presents.

 In terms of brands, we want to work in energy – companies like OVO; food – companies like Riverford, finance – companies like Starling.
+At the same time, benzodiazepines remain an integral part of the treatment of alcohol withdrawal, catatonic syndrome, and relief of paroxysmal anxiety.
+Assign Xanax from buy alprazolam should be given its pharmacokinetic properties in the lowest possible doses for a period of not more than 2-4 weeks.
 In terms of campaigns, we are passionate about gender equality, sport and health so we’d love to work with England women’s national football team, or The WI.

 You have an office in London and also one in Peterborough – how did that come about and how does that work for the teams?